esha-waheed09/esha-waheed09/README.md

 - Hi, I'm Eshaal Waheed, a student diving deep into the realms of Machine Learning and AI.
-My passion lies in transforming data into powerful insights and smart solutions..
-Let's collaborate and push the boundaries of technology together!
+My passion lies in transforming data into powerful insights and smart solutions.
+- Let's collaborate and push the boundaries of technology together!